kipraskrasilnikas/calendarEventsProject/README.md

 <h3>

-This is an event calendar app for work, where an user can view, create and delete events.
+This is an event calendar app for work, where a user can view, create and delete events.

 An event is created by clicking on the desirable day of the calendar, inputing the event information and clicking "Save".
 There are 3 types of events: Call, Meeting and Out Of Office.